nikomatsakis/babysteps/babysteps/_posts/2020-01-13-async-interview-4-florian-gilcher.md

 ### Deprioritize: Attached and detached streams

-I asked Florian how much he thought it made sense to wait on things like streams until the GAT sory is straightened out, so that we might have support for "attached" streams.
+I asked Florian how much he thought it made sense to wait on things like streams until the GAT story is straightened out, so that we might have support for "attached" streams.
 He felt like it would be better to move forward with what we have now, and consider extensions later.